-Providing feedforward to staff is a very important part of creating a safe and responsible gambling environment, because it makes clear to staff in advance that noticing any warning signs of problematic gambling behaviour and responding proactively is an important part of their job.
+Providing feedforward to staff is a very important part of creating a safe and responsible gambling environment, because it makes clear to staff in advance that noticing any warning signs of gambling harm and responding proactively is an important part of their job.

-Reminder: Warning signs of problematic gambling behaviour
+Reminder: Warning signs of at-risk gambling behaviour

-Remember that a 'warning sign of problematic gambling behaviour' is any behaviour that suggests that someone might be experiencing some level of gambling harm.
+Remember that a 'warning sign of at-risk gambling behaviour' is any behaviour that suggests that someone might be experiencing some level of gambling harm.